 Edge of Temptation

-Book 2 of The Edge Series
+Book 2 in the Edge Series

 Book #2 in USA Today bestselling author Megan Crane’s scorching Edge series takes place in a destroyed world, far in the future, where a brotherhood of unforgiving raider warriors best described as Vikings meet outlaw bikers keep what they take…